DustinDobernig/Collectr/README.md

 # Collectr

-Django app to let users create multiple short urls that allow redirects to a uri or to a self managed landing page.
+Django app to let users manage multiple short urls that allow redirects to a uri or to a self managed landing page.

-Purpose is for use QR code management
+Purpose is for use with mass QR or NFC deployment.
+Users are able to simply change function of programmed url not reprogram hardware.